 - Narrowing of stools (passing ribbon-like stools) that may last for several days

-- Feeling week or getting tired easily
+- Feeling weak or getting tired easily

 - A constant urge to have a bowel movement coupled with the feeling that the bowel does not empty completely